Prerequisite – Transport Layer responsibilities, TCP, UDP

 A short example to understand the differences clearly :

-Suppose there are two houses, H1 and H2 and a letter have to be sent from H1 to H2.
+Suppose there are two houses, H1 and H2 and a letter has to be sent from H1 to H2.
 But there is a river in between those two houses.
 Now how can we send the letter?

 Solution 2: Get it delivered through a pigeon.